microshare/microshare.github.io/docs/2/technical/data-format/incident.md

 This section defines all the events that led to this incident's creation and escalation.
 It's an array of elements.

 ```
 {
   "data": {
     "initiator": true,
     "robot": "659d56ab2fefeaaaaa1e6ce7",
     "tags": [
       "Microshare",
       "demo",
       "solutions",
       "pest",
       "Clapham Junction",
-            "Microshare office",
+      "Microshare Office",
       "Dumpster",
       "Trap 1"
     ],
     "time": "2024-01-09T14:07:02.451Z"
   },
   "id": "659d53062fefeaaaaa1e6b19",
   "recType": "io.microshare.event.alert.rodent"
 },
 {
   "data": {
     "initiator": false,
     "robot": "659d56ab2fefeaaaaa1e6ce7",
     "tags": [
       "Microshare",
       "demo",
       "solutions",
       "pest",
       "Clapham Junction",
-            "Microshare office",
+      "Microshare Office",
       "Dumpster",
       "Trap 2"
     ],
     "time": "2024-01-09T15:00:10.161Z"
   },
   "id": "659d5f7a2fefeaaaaa1e70ea",
   "recType": "io.microshare.event.alert.rodent"
 }
 ```

 Here you can see that the tags from both events aren't for the exact same location.
 Indeed, we can decide to bundle alerts for an exact location (one device) or a higher level like a site, a building, a floor, an area, etc. This is part of the configuration capabilities.
-The id, recType, and robot id, help to determine the source of the incident and its bundling for backward traceability.
+The id, recType, and robot id help to determine the source of the incident and its bundling for backward traceability.

 #### initiator